Crowndev/bitcore-crown/README.md

 It will start a Crown node and Insight service.
 The blockchain data will be downloaded to `~/.bitcore-crown`.
 Insight can be visited via "http://localhost:3001/insight/".

+Don't modify `~/.bitcore-crown/bitcore-node-crown.json`.
+Unlike the original Bitcore, modifying this file will have no effect.
+This is to avoid conflicts between the testing environment and production environment.
+In the future this may be changed.

+If you think the data is broken, the last way is to delete `~/.bitcore-crown` and start the program to redownload the data.

 There's another command `bitcore-crown-adv` for advanced operations.
 This maps to the `bitcore` command in the original Bitcore.
 The original Bitcore manual is [here](https://bitcore.io/).
 We added the `-adv` suffix to avoid confusion with `bitcored-crown`.

 Contributing